michelnossin/ndb/README.md

 Asynchronous message passing allows us to put a boundary between two actors so as to separate the concerns of the different components

+======= Persistance =====

+PersistentActor: A stateful actor that persists events to the journal.
+When a persistent actor is started or restarted, journaled messages are replayed to that actor so that it can recover the internal state from these messages.

+AsyncWriteJournal: A journal keeps an ordered collection of events that can be sent to a persistent actor.
+An application can control which messages are journaled and which are received by the persistent actor without being journaled.
+The data store behind the journal is configurable and needs to be decided depending on the needs.
+By default, Akka persistence comes with a LevelDB journal plugin (which uses the local filesystem and is not replicated).

+AtLeastOnceDelivery: A messaging delivery mechanism that ensures at-least-once delivery semantics to destinations.
+Snapshot store: A snapshot store persists snapshots of a persistent actor's.
+Snapshots are used to speed up recovery time from the journal.
+The data store behind the snapshot store is configurable (the same as the journal) and uses the local filesystem as the default.